|

 Above, a newspaper ad for the general release of The Big Fisherman touting that it was direct from its record breaking roadshow run.
 Record breaking, indeed!
 It might have been the shortest, most secret roadshow run ever.
 But it did get run in Panavision 70 or whatever name they put on it.
 The film received favorable reviews from The Legion of Decency, The Christian Science Monitor, and similar religious bodies but other reviewers were not very kind.
 Seen below the ad are a series of colorful stills.
 Even seen full size, they aren't much more enticing than the small copies shown here.
 Reports state that this film is undergoing "restoration" at Disney at this time.
 The reports don't explain why.
 The curator saw this film in 1959 and can only recall that Howard Keel had big hair, which was beautifully photographed.

-Film Frames From The Big Fisherman While The Big Fisherman may not have been the best epic ever made, it surely was an attempt to create a classy presentation.
+While The Big Fisherman may not have been the best epic ever made, it surely was an attempt to create a classy presentation.

 This is a somewhat unique film credit.
 Typically only a "Technicolor" or "Color by Technicolor" credit appeared.
 Eastman Kodak was not pushy about receiving screen credit just as long as the producer bought lots of very expensive film.
 Veteran cinematographer Lee Garmes, ASC was responsible for the credit.
 He must have been very happy with Kodak.

 Up to this point the only 65mm productions using Panavision cameras and lenses had been the anamorphic MGM Camera 65.
 While the Curator has always thought that MGM's name for the system was very much lacking in imagination, at least it was a name.
 For The Big Fisherman, filmed with the same cameras but using spherical lenses, Panavision seemed to go into a brain cramp.
-In some of their publicity, Panavision referred to the sysem as Panavision 65, and that could be either the anamorphic or spherical version.
+In some of their publicity, Panavision referred to the system as Panavision 65, and that could be either the anamorphic or spherical version.
 Print ads for The Big Fisherman most usually carried a credit simply saying "Panavision".
 Where 70mm prints were run the ads stated "Panavision 70".
 The next two films, Exodus and West Side Story carried credits saying "Panavision 70", though Saul Bass used a "Super Panavision 70" credit in his poster art.
 With Lawrence of Arabia the "Super Panavision 70" moniker stuck.

 Thanks to Richard Ducar and Peter Apruzzese for scans from a 35mm Technicolor anamorphic print.